What Is a Bill of Lading and How Is It Different From a Proof of Delivery?

 • Purchase orders or reference numbers: These will be required at pickup and delivery of the freight.

 • Special instructions: This is the place to write specifications and instructions for the carrier.
-However, these instructions should not be extra service requests like delivery notifications.
+However, these instructions shouldn't be extra service requests like delivery notifications.

 • Date: This is the date that a consignee can expect to receive their shipment and might be used to reconcile shipping invoices or as a reference to track the freight.